tmg-repo/Academic-Advising-Chatbot/README.md

-# UBCO Computer Science chatBot
+# UBCO Computer Science ChatBot

 Our chatBot is an acedmic tool for UBCO COSC students to aid them in the mundane tasks that come with course selection, scheduling, and acedmic advising!